- Off road parking

 A lovely semi-detached cottage, converted from a former stable, on the owner's family-run livestock and arable farm, set in the heart of the pretty village of Levisham.
 Tastefully and imaginatively converted to provide attractive and comfortable open-plan accommodation, this light and airy property has been decorated and furnished to a high standard.
 With a shared walled garden and easy access to both the moors and the coast, this charming cottage makes an excellent holiday base.

 One first floor twin room.
 Bathroom with bath (shower over), WC and basin.
 Open-plan living area with fitted kitchen, dining area and attractive sitting area with views out to garden.
 Please note: The stairs open directly into the bedroom.

 Electric storage heaters.
-Electric oven and hob, microwave, fridge, TV, stereo/CD player.
+Electric oven and hob, microwave, fridge, TV, stereo/CD player, WiFi.
 All fuel and power inc. in rent.
 Bed linen inc. in rent, towels available for hire at £4.50 per person.
 Cot and highchair available on request.
 Ample off road parking.
 Attractive shared walled garden with furniture and BBQ.
 Up to 2 well-behaved dogs welcome (£15 per dog per week).
 Pub 2 mins, shops and amenities of Pickering 6 miles.

 - Last minute

 Pickering 6 miles; Whitby 17 miles; York 32 miles.